What is a mesh network?

 The cool thing about mesh networks is that they enable multiple routers to work as a team.
 When all your routers can communicate and share information with each other, they can improve three important features of your network: range, speed, and stability.

 A mesh network has a greater range and is much faster and stronger than your normal Wi-Fi network.
-The range of your mesh network can be extended simply by adding nodes.
+The range of your mesh network can be extended simply by adding nodes (pods).
 Each node in a mesh network is a device that not only sends and receives data but determines the best path by which to send it.
 The nodes in a mesh network can automatically reconfigure themselves, using multiple routes to find the most optimal path to the Internet.
 Shutting down one of the nodes in a mesh network won’t necessarily shut down the entire network, which means the mesh network is much stronger than the centralized architecture of the Wi-Fi in your home today.